Cybersecurity

 STAY SAFE!

 While it is easy to set up a social media account profile and it’s fun to connect with others, it’s important to maintain awareness.
-According to a report by the FTC, in 2019, total reported losses to social media frauds reached $134 million.
-But reported losses reached record highs, climbing to nearly $117 million in just the first six months of 2020, with no end in sight.
 Use this checklist to make sure that you are protecting yourself and your family on social media, on the internet, and in person.

 -